 The standards define 'those charged with governance' as 'those persons entrusted with the supervision, control and direction of an entity'.
-In your case this is the Governance and Resources Committee.
+In your case this is the Audit Resources and Performance Committee.

 KPMG LLP is committed to being and being seen to be independent.
-APB Ethical Standard 1 Integrity, Objectivity and Independence requires us to communicate to you in writing all significant facts and matters, including those related to the provision of non-audit services and the safeguards put in place, in our professional judgement, may reasonably be thought to bear on KPMG LLP's independence and the objectivity of the Engagement Lead and the audit team.
+APB Ethical Standards require us to communicate to you in writing all significant facts and matters, including those related to the provision of non-audit services and the safeguards put in place, in our professional judgement, may reasonably be thought to bear on KPMG LLP's independence and the objectivity of the Engagement Lead and the audit team.